Don’t Fall For The Growth Trap

 Jeremy Siegel, The Future for Investors

-That’s one of the reasons why investing in IPOs is usually a terrible deal.
+That is also one of the reasons why investing in IPOs is usually a terrible deal.
 You pay through the nose for the anticipation of inflated future growth but when that growth does not materialize, you are left holding the bag.

 Yet the benefit of all this growth are funneled not to individual investors but instead to the innovators and founders, the venture capitalists who fund the projects, the investment bankers who sell the shares, and ultimately to the consumer, who buys better products at lower prices.
 The individual investor, seeking a share of the fabulous growth that powers the world economy, inevitably loses out.